Entroncamento: History

 In the 1950s, Entroncamento was, after Barreiro, the second largest railway centre, with almost half of its national employees.
-It was estimated that between the 1920s and 1930s, the Entroncamento population associated with the railway operator, CP Caminhos de Ferro Portugueses /Comboios de Portugal exceeded 50% of the local population.
-CP's corporate social responsibility program included the establishment of urban infrastructures to support its working population by the construction of neighbourhoods, building a school and warehousing, environmental work such as planting vegetation as well as acting as a health center and dispensing anti-tuberculosis drugs to the citizens in need and additionally supporting sport activities.
+It was estimated that between the 1920s and 1930s, the Entroncamento population associated with the railway operator, CP Caminhos de Ferro Portugueses exceeded 50% of the local population.
+CP's corporate social responsibility program included the establishment of urban infrastructure to support its working population by the construction of neighbourhoods, building a school and warehousing, environmental work such as planting vegetation, as well as acting as a health center and dispensing anti-tuberculosis drugs to the citizens in need and additionally supporting sport activities.
 In parallel, the evolution of railway services along with supporting technologies, helped to reinforce the level of education and training, resulting in the creation of teaching centres such as FERNAVE, a subsidiary technical center that also worked in partnership with the Instituto Superior de Transportes (Superior Institute of Transportation).

-After the 1970s, changes begun to occur with the gradual substitution of coal-powered steam locomotives to diesel and electric equipment.
-The introduction of new technologies, brought about the unemployment of some workers, while the subsequent transformation of the company from labour-intensive methods to the newest technology-related services, offered others new opportunities.
+After the 1970s, changes began to occur with the gradual substitution of coal-powered steam locomotives to diesel and electric equipment.
+The introduction of new technologies caused some workers to lose their jobs, while the subsequent transformation of the company from labour-intensive methods to the newest technology-related services, offered others new opportunities.
 Lately, while Entroncamento continues to have an elevated number of professionals associated with the rail industry, its economic activities have shifted to commerce and the service sectors as well as industries associated with civil construction.
 The INE "Instituto Nacional de Estatísticas" statistics for 2004, indicated that Entroncamento continued to be the region with the largest purchasing power in the district of Santarém.

 Conscious of its historical underpinnings, on November 24, 2004, the Entroncamento municipal authorities celebrating its anniversary, revised its municipal plan to include the construction of the Museu Nacional Ferroviário Armando Ginestal Machado and the creation of a foundation to manage its affairs, an aspiration that had been proposed in the 1970s.
 It opened on 18 May 2007.